DerGuru/The-Resonant/Chapters/P2-06 - Malvek’s Agent.md

 “Variables,” Jason said, stalling because the word tasted like both a job and a trap.
 “Alright.
 You first.”

 “I’m here alone.
 No tail,” Arendt said.
 “I approached here because cafés are courteous to small talks.
 Your friend on the left tracks exits and reflections.
 The prepaid between the cups is a burner.
 Your tolerances are higher in public noise; you train there.
-And no—” his mouth tilted “—I don’t know your teacher.
+And no - ” his mouth tilted “ - I don’t know your teacher.
 I can only guess that you have one?”

 *He is guessing well.
 Keep your face boring.*